-Laura Trot MBE MP has today signed a letter to Southeastern, alongside Kent MP colleagues, to call on the train operator to introduce flexibility in ticketing.
+Laura Trott MBE MP has today signed a letter to Southeastern, alongside Kent MP colleagues, to call on the train operator to introduce flexibility in ticketing.

 As many constituents begin returning to work in greater numbers, the MPs have highlighted that many will be flexi-working due to companies opting for a combination of office and work from home days.
 This means that the value of a season travel ticket is removed and instead people are having to pay for the vastly more expensive peak day return tickets.